aaupmadison/aaupmadison.github.io/index.md

   agree to a ["compact"](https://www.nytimes.com/2025/10/02/us/politics/trump-college-funding.html?unlocked_article_code=1.rU8.cmw_.cJ9eFeKx7VIh&smid=url-share) in exchange for federal research funds.
   See [AAUP's
   response](https://www.aaup.org/news/universities-must-reject-trump-admin-loyalty-oath-compacts):
   Universities must reject "Loyalty Oath" compacts.
+(The "compact" has now been extended to all universities, with administrators having until Oct 20 to respond.)

 - The UW System administration is introducing a [new policy on core general education requirements](https://www.wisconsin.edu/act-15-cger/) in response to